Practice Aids

 Tuner/Metronome

-Bandmate Chromatic Tuner – This is a fantastic, simple tuner app that I recommend to any students who may need a little extra visual reinforcement of the pitch being played.
+Bandmate Chromatic Tuner – This is a fantastic, simple tuner app that I recommend to all younger students who may need a little extra visual reinforcement of the pitch being played.

 Other